 This book is a great primer for social justice issues, and the work of the Primates World Relief and Development Fund, as well as a resource for action ideas for small and large youth groups.

 From Christian Aid in the UK; these simulation games are the perfect way to introduce justice and development issues to a youth group.
 They combine fun activities with great intros and debriefings – and best of all, each game has everything you need to run it!
-The Debt Game is one of the more complex, simulating the effects of global free trade, and is best suited to teens and designed for groups of at least a dozen youth.

 This simulation game is designed for large groups of youth aged 13-18; but could be used for other ages.
 It requires little equipment and minimal setup; everything you need is in one document!
 (This is a downloadable resource which you can access by clicking on the title above)

 A series of studies and reflections for small group use (but can be used solo) engaging in Christian faith practices in daily life.
 Could form part of a ministry for older youth, or for youth leaders who want to worship and study together.

 Part of a series called ‘Youth Ministry Alternatives’ which seeks to rescue youth ministry among youth and young adults from programs, or nothing, and root it in a vocational companionship with leaders, clergy, parents and everyone else within the Church.